From alternative medicine to ancient rituals, pay a visit to one of these Balinese healers for mind, body and spiritual healing in Bali.

 The price is IDR 350,000 per healing session with Pak Heru, which you can book directly on the Akar Healing website.

 If you’re looking for general rejuvenation or an improvement in health, head to one of Bali’s natural springs for a water healing ritual.
-Known locally as Melukat, a Balinese water purification ritual uses holy water from natural springs, which typically takes place within the grounds of certain temples (like Tirta Empul Temple in Gianyar).
+Melukat is a Balinese water purification ritual that uses holy water from natural springs, which typically takes place within the grounds of certain temples (like Tirta Empul Temple in Gianyar).
 It is believed that washing the body with holy water can rid you of negative thoughts, nightmares and even illness.
-Taking a dip in sacred natural hot springs is also great for any skin concerns, and it’s an experience in itself – one that we highly recommend trying.
+Sacred natural hot springs are also great for any skin concerns, and it’s an experience in itself – one that we highly recommend trying.

 FAQs on traditional healing in Bali